 - The second ‘principal-agent’ problem:g. the problem where the estate agent thinks primarily about his own interest e.g. to get the best possible agent’s fee

 He dedicates a whole chapter to identify potential solutions.
 Since the publication of the book in 2013, they have been widely discussed in the AI community on how to turn them into practical tools.
-Bostrom splits them into two groups: Capability Control and Motivation Selection, which I have tried to put in as much as possible in layman’s terms, just for the purpose of this book.
+Bostrom splits them into two groups: Capability Control and Motivation Selection, which I have tried to put in as much as possible in layman’s terms, just for the purpose of this article.

 How to Control the Capabilities of Superintelligence?

 The ‘Control Problem’ involves human principals (sponsors or financing institutions) and human agents (AI developers).
 At some stage there will be an AI project to develop Superintelligence (AGI).
 It may be launched by one of the big IT/AI companies such as Google, Microsoft, IBM or Amazon.
 But it is also quite likely it will be initiated by some wealthy AI backers, which is already happening.
 Probably the most prominent among such people deeply involved in various top AI initiatives is Elon Musk.
 He is the founder of Paypal – a credit transaction payment system, SpaceX – rocket company, Hyperloop – a network of underground trains travelling at speeds of nearly 1,000 km/h, Neuralink a brain-computer interface venture, and several other large scale initiatives such as sending 1 million people to Mars by 2050.
-The second one is Jeff Bezos, the founder of Amazon and the richest man on the planet with assets of about $100bn who is deeply involved in AI.
+The second one is Jeff Bezos, the founder of Amazon and the richest man on the planet with assets of over $150bn who is deeply involved in AI.
 His micro AI-product called Alexa Echo was sold to over 20m people by the end of 2017.

 Bostrom specifies four possible solutions, which he calls the “Capability Control Method”.
 Its purpose is to tune the capabilities of superintelligent agent to the requirements of humans in such a way that we stay safe and have the ultimate control on what Superintelligence can do.